Verify an SSL/TLS certificate in Amazon Lightsail

 To learn more about alternate domains or subdomains, see Add alternate domains and subdomains to your SSL/TLS certificate in Amazon Lightsail.

-You can also add an alias (A) record to point to your load balancer while you're on the DNS zone management page.
+You can also add an alias (A) record to point to your load balancer, or other Lightsail resources while you're on the DNS zone management page.

 When finished, your DNS zone should look like the following screenshot.

-After some time, your domain is verified and you will see the following message on the Inbound traffic tab of the load balancer management page.
+After some time, your domain is verified and you will see the following message on the certificate.

 Once your domain is verified, you are ready to attach a validated SSL/TLS certificate to your Lightsail load balancer.